carissalow/rapids/docs/setup/installation.md

             sudo add-apt-repository 'deb https://cloud.r-project.org/bin/linux/ubuntu focal-cran40/'
             ```

-    5. Install R 4.0.
-If you have other instances of R, we recommend uninstalling them
+    5. Install R 4.2.
+If you have other instances of R, we recommend uninstalling them.
+Note you may need to include the `-y --allow-downgrades` flags in order to install this R version; please use with caution

         ``` bash
         sudo apt update
-        sudo apt install r-base
+        sudo apt install r-base-core=4.2.3-1.2004.0
         ```

     6. Install Pandoc and rmarkdown